vasimv/OMower/README.md

 pfodApp to control the robot.

+ROS support

+At this moment, ROS support is limited and includes sending some of sensors data to ROS (with *MultiArray messages but i planning to convert them to standartized message types) and routing debug and user interface to ROS topics.
+See OMower_Simple firmware example on how to enable ROS in your firmware.

 HOW IT WORKS

 OMower software must define all needed objects, set pointers to other objects where it needed (like